utah-cs4470-sp23/class/assignment5/README.md

 The first argument to `dim` must be an array, of an arbitrary rank.
 The second must be an integer.
-The result is an integer, giving the length of the array in the given dimention.
+The result is an integer, giving the length of the array in the given dimension.
 For example,

     dim(array[i : N] f(i), 0)